- How long should a pair of work boots last?

 Feet can produce around 2 cups of sweat per day.
 Yes, you read that right.
 The good news is that quality work boots are breathable and let the sweat dry out.

-However, it’s still a good idea to leave your boots to dry (far from direct sunlight) to make sure no moisture is left in them, which could wear out the interior of your work boots.
+However, it’s still a good idea to leave your boots to dry naturally (avoid drying the boots in the dryer if you can) to make sure no moisture is left in them, which could wear out the interior of your work boots.

 Replace the insoles

 Insoles bear the weight of your foot and all the movement that comes with it, making them one of the first parts of a work boot to wear out, especially if they’re not made out of quality materials.

 The good news is that insoles can be easily swapped out for new ones that often provide even more comfort than those that came with your work boots.